akka/akka-http/docs/src/main/paradox/common/http-model.md

 Java
 :   @@snip [ModelDocTest.java]($test$/java/docs/http/javadsl/ModelDocTest.java) { #attributes }

+Message attributes are only to be used within in your application, they are not present on the wire.

 ## Parsing / Rendering

 Parsing and rendering of HTTP data structures is heavily optimized and for most types there's currently no public API